-The Mining sector is governed by the mining policy of 2009, the Mining Act, Cap 123, Explosives Act 45, Natural Wealth and Resources Permanent Sovereignty Act, 2017, and it's various regulations.
-During the period, the government instituted various legal reforms and non-legal interventions which included the reduction of Royalty and inspection fees for minerals sold from the refinery, Exemption of Value Added Tax for minerals sold in the Mineral and Gem houses, reduction of Royalty for coals sold within Tanzania, and reduction of inspection fee for salt preparation of Corporate Social Responsibility Regulations.
+The mining sector is governed by the mining policy of 2009, the Mining Act, Cap.
+123, Explosives Act 45, Natural Wealth and Resources Permanent Sovereignty Act, 2017, and its various regulations.
+During the period, the government instituted various legal reforms and non-legal interventions, which included the reduction of royalty and inspection fees for minerals sold from the refinery, the exemption of value-added tax for minerals sold in the mineral and gem houses, the reduction of royalty for coals sold within Tanzania, and the reduction of inspection fees for salt preparation under the Corporate Social Responsibility Regulations.